zaidalhuda/ai-in-teaching/README.md

 Students verify AI claims using authoritative sources and rate their confidence in each piece of information.

 **Cross-Cultural AI Analysis**
-Students compare responses from different AI systems (Western vs. Chinese) on the same topic to understand cultural perspectives in English-language outputs.
+Students compare responses from different AI systems (Western vs. Chinese, static vs. real-time) on the same topic to understand cultural and temporal perspectives in English-language outputs.

+**Real-Time vs. Static Knowledge**
+Students compare responses from Grok (real-time) and other AIs (static knowledge) to understand the importance of currency in information.

 ### Teaching AI Literacy Prompts